-Artificial intelligence has the potential to transform how public sector and educational institutions operate, innovate and serve the needs of their constituents.
+Artificial intelligence has the potential to transform how public organizations and educational institutions operate, innovate and serve the needs of their constituents.
 When used strategically, AI can enable greater efficiencies, eliminate silos, strengthen cybersecurity and help organizations unlock the value of their data.
+AI is already being used as a vital tool in supporting remote work, work-from-home and learn-from home initiatives.

-In education, use of AI is expected to grow by more than 47% between 2017 and 2021, according to a recent Forbes report.
-In government, AI solutions are expected to grow at a compound annual rate of more than 54% through 2021, according to IDC.
+In education, use of AI is expected to grow by more than 45% between 2018 and 2024, according to Market Insights Reports.
+In government, AI solutions are expected to grow at a compound annual rate of more than 33% through 2024, according to IDC.
+A recent survey by Knowledge Sourcing Intelligence estimated the AI in government market at $4.904 billion as of 2019.

 AI as a journey